Ragnyll/ragnyll.github.io/_posts/2019-10-10-practice-scheduling.markdown

  I suggest throwing as many different wrenches into this drill as possible, but be scientific about it.
  Change only one thing a day.

+ Basic footwork drills should take less then 10 minutes (depending on the day and speed).

 ## Specific Move Training
-&nbsp;&nbsp;&nbsp;&nbsp;In this section of time (about 20-30 min depending on how much time I have left in the day) I'll practice any particular combos I'm working on.
+&nbsp;&nbsp;&nbsp;&nbsp;In this section of time (about 20-40 min depending on how much time I have left in the day) I'll practice any particular combos I'm working on.
  Notice that hitherto I haven't mentioned anything about training powermoves and blowups.
  That's because I hate both of them and I find that the majority of my injuries have came from when I really start pushing power moves.
  Unfortunately though, I've recently found that the main thing holding me back in breaking is my inability to do blowup combos and certain basic power (like flares and 90s).
  So recently I've been devoting this section to working on those things.
- I use this time to play around and develop new combos.
+ I use this time to play around and develop new combos and concepts.

+&nbsp;&nbsp;&nbsp;&nbsp;At this point I think it's worth noting learning how you move is going to determine how you approach the dance.
+ To this end, I say experiment, but make sure that you spend the requisite amount of time seeing how whatever you create fits in with the rest of how you move.

+&nbsp;&nbsp;&nbsp;&nbsp;I also say run any given combo/move 5-7 times.
+ Breaking is a patient person's game.
+ Any movement worth having takes time to build up, but if practiced to the point of over-exhaustion injuries can occur and bad habits will be built.
+ Either of these occuring will effectively triple the amount of time it takes to get a move.

 ## Endurance Training
 &nbsp;&nbsp;&nbsp;&nbsp;For the last 20 minutes of my normal breaking practice I spend this time running full rounds to train endurance.